back to Axiomatic Language Home Page

 ! --- Phonecode top-level program axiom ---

-!/ - encode phone numbers with dictionary words, given letter>digit map
+!/ - encode phone numbers with dictionary words using letter>digit map

 input arg text files: